Photo: Marta Vaarik

 In her solo exhibition “Mother of Pearls” at the Karen Huber Gallery in Mexico (2019) and Haapsalu City Gallery (“Pärlite ema”, 2020) Estna brought together autobiographical, mythological, social and political themes.
 She used mother of pearl as a symbol or metaphor to extend her research in painting.
 These previously mentioned themes also inspired her first solo show in Scandinavia, “Ghost of the future, filled with memories of past” (curated by Andreas Nilsson, 20192020) at Moderna Museet Malmö.
 In 2020 Estna created together with the artist Jaime Alonso Lobato Cardoso the artistic persona The Lovers of Hansalu, whose name refers to the pair of human remains found in Iran in 1972.

 Merike Estna graduated from the painting department at the Estonian Academy of Arts (BA, 2005) and from Goldsmiths, University of London (MFA, 2009).
-She has received several Estonian art awards, among them the Hansapank stipend (2004), the Eduard Wiiralt Prize (2005) and Konrad Mägi Prize (2014).
+She has received several Estonian art awards, among them the Hansapank stipend (2004), the Eduard Wiiralt Grant (2005) and Konrad Mägi Prize (2014).
 Her works belong to the collections of the Art Museum of Estonia and Tartu Art Museum as well as Loviisa City Collection, Finland.
 Estna has participated in international exhibitions in Europe, USA and Latin America, for example at the Karen Huber Gallery in Mexico, Kunstraum London, Galerie Georg Kargl in Vienna, Contemporary Art Centre Vilnius and Kim?
 Contemporary Art Center, Riga.
-Estna is among the recipients of the national artists’ salary between 2020 and 2022.
+Estna was among the recipients of the national artists’ salary between 2020 and 2022.
+Merike Estna represents Estonia at the 61st Venice Biennale in 2026.

 Extra